Learn How to Block Emails on Outlook in a Matter of Seconds

 Follow these steps, and you’ll know how to block emails in Outlook hassle-free:

-- Access your DoNotPay account from your web browser
+- Access your DoNotPay account from your

 - Click on the Spam Collector option